 –Harry Potter Christmas Pop-Up Advent: I am so tempted by this brand new release!
 I have seen videos of the inside and it looks amazing!
 We are getting a different Harry Potter advent this year (listed below) that I think my son will love, but it would be an awesome choice for the Harry Potter fans in your life!
 It is beautifully designed and includes lots of fun behind the scene peeks from the movies.

 -Reading nook: How neat for kids to have a special place to read!
-You could use a teepee like this one, a more structured reading nook setup, a giant pillow, or some kind of tent.
+You could do a more structured reading nook setup, use a giant pillow, or some kind of tent.
 A couple years ago my sister-in-law got us this space tent with several space themed books to read inside and I thought that was such a great idea!
 See our favorite space books here.

 –Harry Potter LEGO advent calendar: My son is getting this for Christmas this year and I’m positive he will be thrilled since it combines his two favorite things right now: Harry Potter and LEGOs!
 We are going to give it to him on the first day of December and it will be a gift he can slowly reveal all month!